 |Bike (review link)||You're reading it!||woom 3||Guardian Ethos 16||Early Rider Belter|

 |Seat Height||18.5" - 23"||19.1" - 24.8"||18.5" - 23.5"||19" - 22"|

 |Handlebar||High or Low||High||High||Low|

-The Priority Start series offers a lot of great features for a pretty decent price tag.
-Lightweight with upright positioning, dual-hand brakes, and no coaster brake, the Priority Start 16 is a wicked little pedal bike for balance bike graduates in at least size 5 pants or as a second pedal bike for kids in at least 4T pants.
+The Priority Start 16 offers solid quality, tons of kid-friendly features, and a beautiful paint job for a pretty decent price tag.
+It’s a wicked little pedal bike for balance bike graduates in at least size 5 pants or as a second pedal bike for kids in at least 4T pants.